adfinis/mopsos/README.md

 # Mopsos

-Receives CloudEvents from Argo CD Notifications and stores them for later analysis.
+Receives [CloudEvents](https://cloudevents.io/) from [Argo CD](https://argoproj.github.io/cd/) [notifications](https://argo-cd.readthedocs.io/en/stable/operator-manual/notifications/) and stores them for later analysis.

-Mopsos knows what application is installed to which cluster and version it helps see what you need to update.
+Mopsos knows the version of the applications installed in your cluster and helps you see what you need to update.

 ## Architecture